wchoi888/Project_2/README.md

 # Virtual Bookshelf

-Virtual Bookshelf is a web application that allows users to discover, search, and save books to their bookshelf.
-It utilizes APIs to pull data about books from a database, providing users with a convenient way to manage their reading lists.
+Virtual Bookshelf is a web application that allows users to discover, search, and save books to their bookshelf, providing users with a convenient way to manage their reading lists.

 ## Table of Contents